 How to run a test

 If everything is configured correctly, you can run a test.
-A message is sent to all your test subscribers using the Amazon SES service (even if the extension is not enabled).
+A message is sent to all your test subscribers using the Amazon SES service (even if the addon is not enabled).

 When the test is positive you can enable the extension so Newsletter will use it to send every email.